 Once two years have elapsed between your exam and surgery if you meet the visual requirements for your class and simply state that there are no sequale a certificate can be issued without any other documentation.

-These requirements were current as of 8/7/16 however they may be updated at any time.
-To check for updates visit the LASIK or Other Laser Eye Surgery to Correct Vision page on the FAA website.
-To return to this page please click you Browser Back Button.
+These requirements were current as of 3/25/2020 however they may be updated at any time.
+To check for changes visit the LASIK or Other Laser Eye Surgery to Correct Vision page on the FAA website.